-So it was a good thing when at their regular meeting Monday Yorkton Council unanimously declared National Volunteer Week in the city.
+So it was a good thing each year Yorkton Council unanimously declares National Volunteer Week in the city.

 Imagine a city without people willing to give of their time to coach our children?
 To help our elderly?
 To do a thousand and one things in our city which add to the fabric of our community.

-It was interesting to listen to Councillor Ross Fisher talk about how volunteerism is also an economic stimulator accounting for some 10 per cent of the country’s economy.
+It is interesting volunteerism is also an economic stimulator accounting for some 10 per cent of the country’s economy.